laszewsk/macrorail/README.md

 * Write a report about it and publish it with me in an undergraduate publication venue
 * Develop a poster presentation
 * Showcase your creation in the IU poster session
+* Meeting once a week to report progress

 ## Learning outcome